rehkad/CivicAI/README.md

 Edit `api/app.py` to add endpoints or change logic.
 The server automatically reloads when you restart the command above.
 Front-end and data-related code live under `web/` and `data/` respectively.

-The included web interface (`web/index.html`) sends messages to the FastAPI server via the `/chat` endpoint on the same host.
+The included web interface (`web/index.html`) sends messages to the FastAPI server.
 When the API is running, open `http://localhost:8000/` to use the chat UI.
+Responses stream back to the browser so you see the answer as it is generated.

 ### API Endpoints

 - `GET /health` – simple health check returning `{"status": "ok"}`.
 - `POST /chat` – send a message and receive an LLM response.
+- `POST /chat_stream` – same as `/chat` but streams tokens as they are generated.
 - `POST /ingest` – rebuild the local vector database from documents.

 Set the `OPENAI_API_KEY` environment variable if you want to use the OpenAI API.
 Leaving this variable unset makes the app rely solely on the local `openhermes` model via `ollama`.
 Without either model the server returns "LLM response unavailable.".
+This open source model is downloaded with `ollama pull openhermes` and used by default.

 ### Running tests